In UN week, Saudi says to ease Palestinian crisis

 A shortfall in funding from Arab states including Saudi Arabia had been identified as the cause of the crisis which has highlighted the authority's vulnerability as President Mahmoud Abbas prepares to press the Palestinians' statehood agenda at the U.N.
 General Assembly meeting in New York.

-Last week, both the International Monetary Fund and the World Bank identified the authority's financial crisis as a danger to the state-building programme which Fayyad's administration has led over the last two years.
+Last week, both the International Monetary Fund and the World Bank identified the authority's financial crisis as a danger to the state-building program which Fayyad's administration has led over the last two years.

 In the last three months, the authority has twice failed to pay salaries to its 150,000 employees on time and in full.